PasinduBhagya/Replication-Monitoring-Tool/README.md

 ## Monitoring configurations with CLI

-To access the command-line interface (CLI) of the tool, utilize the command "bcpsyn" along with the necessary flags.
-To view a comprehensive list of available commands, execute the following: `bcpsyn --help`.
+To access the command-line interface (CLI) of the tool, utilize the command "repmon" along with the necessary flags.
+To view a comprehensive list of available commands, execute the following: `repmon --help`.
 This command will provide a detailed overview of all available flags and their respective functionalities within the tool.

 ![Screenshot 2024-05-01 134029](https://github.com/PasinduBhagya/BCP-Grafana/assets/63937160/e02f79c3-3454-4d3b-8d8f-bc65cd789d82)